periph/website/site/content/examples/index.md

 _Purpose:_ display an animated GIF.

-This sample uses a [ssd1306](https://periph.io/x/periph/devices/ssd1306).
+This example uses a [ssd1306](https://periph.io/x/periph/devices/ssd1306).
 The frames in the GIF are resized and centered first to reduce the CPU overhead.

 ~~~go